Lemoncode/bootcamp-backend/00-stack-documental/99-beta-nodejs-18/05-cloud/04-logging-monitoring/03-deploy-heroku/README.md

-# 03 Deploy heroku
+# 03 Deploy Render

-In this example we are going to deploy app to Heroku.
+In this example we are going to deploy app to `Render`.

 We will start from `02-custom-transport`.